 Treatment can include targeted medication or therapy programmes to gain control of breathing.
 We deliver comprehensive management packages that allow individuals to recover from breathlessness symptoms and fulfil their competitive goals.

 As the Elite Breathlessness Clinic is based at The Manchester Institute of Health and Performance, you not only have access to the best clinicians, but also state-of-the-art equipment for both health and performance in the region, all under-one-roof.
 The clinic provides a unique infrastructure, which ensures that each and every patient receives assessment, diagnosis and bespoke, goal-orientated treatment within one clinical service.

-The Elite Breathlessness Clinic is run by Dr Aashish Vyas, Consultant Chest Physician, and Jemma Haines, Consultant Speech and Language Therapist, who have more than 20 years’ combined experience treating individuals with complex breathlessness needs.
+The Elite Breathlessness Clinic is run by Dr Aashish Vyas, Consultant Chest Physician, who has more than 20 years’ experience treating individuals with complex breathlessness needs.